29 Traditional Portuguese Foods to Try in Portugal

 Do you tip at restaurants in Portugal?

-Tipping at restaurants in Portugal is not a strict requirement, and the practice is more relaxed compared to other countries like the United States.
+Tipping at restaurants in Portugal is not a strict requirement, and it’s definitely more relaxed compared to other countries like the United States.
 While service is typically included in the bill, it is customary to leave a small tip if the service was good and you are pleased with your experience.
-A tip of around 5-10% of the total bill is generally considered generous.
-For smaller purchases or casual dining situations, simply rounding up the bill or leaving some small change is appreciated.

 Is it easy to eat vegetarian in Portugal?

 My personal favorites (as a seafood and alcohol-lover) are the bacalhau à brás, polvo a lagareiro, and vinho verde—but I’ll never say no to a good bifana or a piece of bolo do caco in Madeira.
-It certainly was an adventure exploring Portugal’s diverse culinary scene, but thankfully there’s plenty left to enjoy and explore in this beautiful European country.

 If you enjoyed this list of the best traditional Portuguese foods to try on your next trip, you might enjoy the related Portugal content below.
 Be sure to follow along for the adventure on Instagram @madisonsfootsteps!